 Remove Fresh Beer Stains

 Rinse the beer stain thoroughly from the back of the clothing with cold water.
 You want to go through the back of the stain, so the beer has to travel through fewer fibers to be removed.
-Remember that heat will set the stain.
 Use a liquid laundry detergent mixed with cold water and pour onto the beer stain.
 Allow the detergent to stand on the alcohol stain for at least 5 minutes.

 If you don't have laundry detergent, use dish soap instead.
 Rinse the stained area thoroughly.
 If the beer stain is set in, you can try blotting the stained area with a 1 part vinegar, 2 parts water mixture.
 First, make sure your clothing is colorfast and test the vinegar on a hidden seam or area to make sure it isn't damaging.
-Vinegar will bleach some types of clothing, so you'll want to rinse this out immediately and thoroughly with warm water.
+Once you're finished blotting, rinse the vinegar out immediately and thoroughly with warm water.
 Wash according to the clothing directions.
 Before drying, make sure the stain is fully removed.
 We recommend allowing the clothing to air dry to make sure the stain is gone.
 Once it is fully removed, clothing can be washed and dried normally.

 Remove Dried Beer Stains